Pilgrims arrive in Mecca for haj amid regional turmoil

 In the years since, Saudi authorities have tolerated small protests by Iranians in their part of the massive camp where most pilgrims stay.
 Prince Ahmed said Tehran had assured Riyadh that Iranian pilgrims would cause no disruption this year.

-However, Egyptian cleric Yusuf al-Qaradawi last week called on Muslims to ostracize Iran and Russia during haj over their backing of Assad, stoking an already tense atmosphere.
+However, Egyptian cleric Yusuf al-Qaradawi last week called on Muslims to ostracise Iran and Russia during haj over their backing of Assad, stoking an already tense atmosphere.

 In his Friday sermon the imam of Mecca's Grand Mosque, Saleh bin Abdullah Hamid, also railed against the violence in Syria, calling on God to "be against the forces of oppressors" there.